mozilla/node-firefox-find-ports/README.md

 To add a new unit test file, create a new file in the `tests/unit` folder.
 Any file that matches `test.*.js` will be run as a test by the appropriate test runner, based on the folder location.

-We use `gulp` behind the scenes to run the test; if you don't have it installed globally you can use `npm run gulp` from inside the project's root folder.
+We use `gulp` behind the scenes to run the test; if you don't have it installed globally you can use `npm gulp` from inside the project's root folder to run `gulp`.

 ### Code quality and style